 Stop 1: Skip the line and steer a ship at the Cutty Sark

-Skip the queue with the London Pass and board the infamous Cutty Sark!
-Within only a 6-minute walk from the National Maritime Museum, delve into the the adventures of the iconic Cutty Sark, the fastest and greatest tea clipper of the time.
+Skip the queue with the London Pass and board the famous Cutty Sark!
+Within only a six-minute walk from the National Maritime Museum, delve into the the adventures of the iconic Cutty Sark, the fastest and greatest tea clipper of the time.
 Be left in awe by the fascinating history of those who sailed her, enjoy breathtaking views of the Thames, take a sneak peek under the ship's gleaming hull or explore the fascinating interactive displays that will take you on a trip to the majestic life at sea.
 Every Wednesday morning there is even a session especially designed for mini sailors where they can enjoy stories, songs and some free playtime.
 Tots can go in for free, but adults are charged an extra 5 pounds.
 Hungry?
 Head at the Even Keel Cafe and have a Cutty Sark inspired cuppa or a Clipper lunch.

 Stop 2: Stroll around Greenwich Market

 Only a minute walk away, the Greenwich Market is the perfect opportunity for some relaxing time before you head to your next destination.
 Enjoy the fantastic variety of stalls and shops or sit back and grab a delicious bite to eat.
 Young tots will love watching entertainers making balloon animals or performing magic tricks on stage every Saturday and Sunday.
 You will also find a plenty of stalls selling children's books, arts and crafts as well as toys.

 Stop 3: Explore space for free at the Royal Observatory